gianpaj/cartrawler.github.io/_collections/_section_android/widget.md

 ---

-In the Widget library we have four new Widgets classes, see images to seee how they would appear in your App.
+In the Widget library we have four new Widgets classes, see images to see how they would appear in your App.
-These can be added to your layouts, dynamically or directly via in XML, as per standard Android guidelines.
+These can be added to your layouts dynamically or directly via in XML as per standard Android guidelines.

 1. cartrawler.core.ui.views.partner.CTSimpleWidget
 2. cartrawler.core.ui.views.partner.CTSimpleAddedWidget